nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_allergy_list.md

 The FHIR element <b>List.EmptyReason</b> a code from the ValueSet <a href="https://fhir.hl7.org.uk/STU3/ValueSet/CareConnect-ListEmptyReasonCode-1">Care Connect List Empty Reason Code</a> which is the code "no-content-recorded".

-**Option 2** : FHIR element <b>Text.Narrative</b> = "Information not available" include List Resource and AllergyIntolerance Resource.
+**Option 2** : FHIR element <b>Text.Narrative</b> = displayName of the code in <b>AllergyIntolerance.code</b> and include List Resource and AllergyIntolerance Resource.
 The FHIR element <b>AllergyIntolerance.code</b> contains a SNOMED CT concept for example "1631000175102:Patient not asked" .
-The List Resource is NOT empty and FHIR element <b>List.EmptyReason<b> MUST NOT be populated.
+The List Resource is not empty and FHIR element <b>List.EmptyReason</b> MUST NOT be populated.